-2.2 Enlargement of the Constitutional Court
+2.2 Participation of international advisers in the work of the Constitutional Court

 In their report, the Venice Commission rapporteurs suggested that, when taking decisions on matters relating to minority rights, the Constitutional Court could sit with an enlarged membership.
 For considering such cases, the Constitutional Court would consist of Croatian constitutional judges assisted provisionally by a number of international judges; with this enlarged membership, the Constitutional Court would deal exclusively with cases relating to alleged violations of minority rights.